Find out what to do if you’re finding it hard to repay a benefit debt.

 Most places that you owe money to have policies about supporting you if you’re vulnerable.
 But they can’t help you unless you ask.

-MoneySavingExpert have a free, downloadable PDF bookletOpens in a new window on money and mental health.
+MoneySavingExpert have a free, downloadable PDF bookletOpens in a new window on debt and mental health.
 It covers how to handle debts when you’re unwell, working with banks, free debt counselling, tips for bipolar disorder and depression sufferers, whether to declare a condition, and more.